precice/calculix-adapter/docs/get-calculix.md

 ### Building the "vanilla" CalculiX (optional)

-If you want to build the "vanilla" (i.e. without preCICE) CalculiX, you can now run `make` inside the `src/` directory.
+If you want to build the "vanilla" (i.e., without preCICE) CalculiX, you can now run `make` inside the `src/` directory.

 Depending on how you installed the dependencies above (using `apt` or from source), you might get compilation errors, such as `spooles.h:26:10: fatal error: misc.h: No such file or directory`.
 Often these errors can be easily fixed by modifying CalculiX `Makefile`.
-Please refer to [our adapter's makefile options](adapter-calculix-get-adapter.html#makefile-options) for a list of library and include flag you might have to set depending on your installation procedure.
+Please refer to [the Makefile options of the adapter](adapter-calculix-get-adapter.html#makefile-options) for a list of library and include flags you might have to set depending on your installation procedure.

 ### Building the modified CalculiX